Continuous API Management, 2nd Edition

 -

-11. Managing the API Lifecycle in an Evolving Landscape
+11. Managing the API Lifecycle

 - Managing an Evolving Landscape in Practice